-Both of these plans are available for public viewing.
-Click on the titles to view them.
+This plan and the summary report for 2022 are available for public viewing.
+Click on their titles to view them.

 Components of Management Plans